ISISComputingGroup/ibex_developers_manual/design_documents/Hackathon---Opening-an-OPI-Outside-of-a-Synoptic.md

 ### Useful information

 #### Running the BlockServer "standalone"
+It might be useful to be able to start and stop the BlockServer without having to use ProcServCtrl while developing.
+To enable this follow these steps:

 1. Open `C:\Instrument\Apps\EPICS\start_inst_full.bat` in Notepad
     * Comment out the line `call %STARTINSTDIR%ISIS\inst_servers\master\start_blockserver.bat`